Scoreboards Documentation

 Admins and validators can cancel an already-approved score by right-clicking the submission message and selecting "Cancel Score/Match".
 This reverts the score change and requires a cancellation reason.

-The Ranked 1v1 leaderboard type uses an ELO rating system to rank players competitively.
+The ELO - Ranked 1v1 leaderboard type uses an ELO rating system to rank players competitively.

 How it works